RatJuggler/advent-of-code/2020/README.md

 I completed this, but I wasn't happy with my solution, so I went back and completely rewrote it.
 I'd started by trying to simulate an arbitrarily large volume of space but this was very inefficient and unwieldy.
 Just working with a list of the cube positions, and the offset positions they affect is actually much simpler, the hardest part is actually generating the offset combinations to try.
-Further refactoring eliminated duplicate checks being carried on the same location, much improving performance.
+Further, refactoring eliminated duplicate checks being carried on the same location, much improving performance.

 ##### Day 18: Operation Order
 Took me a while to get my expression parser going properly using a tree structure but got there in the end.
 Certainly room for improvement as I could be evaluating sub-expressions as they are parsed, rather than building the whole tree and then evaluating.

+##### Day 19: Monster Messages
+I got the match rules going for part one with my usual tangle of Java classes and input file parsing, though it doesn't feel quite right.
+Something about the way the rules and the message parsing context interact.
+** Part Two not completed ** I'm having problems understanding the implications of the rule changes in part two.